Fanjie-Li/Curriculum-Vitae/content/project/deep-reading/index.md

 ---
-title: "Deep Reading: Theoretical Conceptualization and Implications for Practices"
+title: "Deep Reading in the Omnimedia Era"
 summary: This study discussed the mechanisms underlying deep reading in terms of (a) the cognitive-affective process inside the reading brain and (b) reading as a social process.

 tags: